Rodgers stands by remarks, admits being misleading on status | NFL | Journal Gazette

 Rodgers stands by remarks, admits being misleading on status

-GREEN BAY, Wis. — Green Bay Packers quarterback Aaron Rodgers says he stands behind the comments he made last week about why he didn’t get vaccinated for COVID-19, but acknowledges misleading some people about his status before testing positive.
+Green Bay Packers quarterback Aaron Rodgers said Tuesday he stands behind the comments he made last week about why he didn’t get vaccinated for COVID-19, but acknowledges misleading some people about his status before testing positive.

 “I shared an opinion that’s polarizing,” Rodgers said.
 “I get it.
 And I misled some people about my status, which I take full responsibility of, those comments.
 But in the end, I have to stay true to who I am and what I’m about.
 I stand behind the things that I said.”